 ICANN is an internet corporation for assigned names and numbers.
 It was created back in 1998 when the internet was growing from an academic infrastructure into a “diversified global governance system.”

-“The big issue at the time was the root of the domain name system, should we have new top level domains?
+“The big issue at the time was the root of the domain name system, should we have new top-level domains?
 Suddenly we were selling hundreds of thousands of domain names every month and some people were making a lot of money so there were all sorts of policy issues about how this should be governed and who should make the policy,” Mueller said.

 This was how ICANN came to be, although for the first fifteen years the US government retained contractual control over ICANN and this is what came to an end with the expiration of the contract.

-“Hence, the corporation no longer holds its status as a contractor of the US government instead it is a free standing entity that is charged with control over the root of the domain name system,” Mueller told Sputnik.
+“Hence, the corporation no longer holds its status as a contractor of the US government instead it is a free-standing entity that is charged with control over the root of the domain name system,” Mueller told Sputnik.

-“I think it is definitely a net positive because the problem before was that one government had special power, which was the US government and other governments were jealous of this power.
+“I think it is definitely a net positive because the problem before was that one government had a special power, which was the US government and other governments were jealous of this power.
 The US government said that it shouldn’t be involved but at the same time the US was in there,” Mueller said.

 From now on, the company that is in charge of domain management and IP address allocation will be acting in line with the decisions taken by a broad array of experts.
 The people at its helm will range from academics to representatives of governments and business.